timescale/docs/use-timescale/continuous-aggregates/about-continuous-aggregates.md

 and store the intermediate state in a materialization hypertable.
 When you query the continuous aggregate view, the state is returned to you as needed.

-The materialization table is stored as a hypertable, to take advantage of the scaling and query optimizations that hypertables offer.
 Materialization tables contain a column for each group-by clause in the query, a `chunk` column identifying which chunk in the raw data this entry came from, and a `partial aggregate` column for each aggregate in the query.

 The partial column is used internally to calculate the output.
 For example, if the query looks for an average, the partial column contains the number of rows